esferadigital/clima/readme.md

 > The Open-Meteo APIs do not require a key, but are subject to usage limits.

 ## Develop
-Run the program from the main file with `go run main.go`.
+Run the program from the main file with `go run cmd/main.go`.

 >You will not see logs in stdout due to the nature of TUI apps occupying that stream.
 Pass the `--debug` flag to make the program write the messages received by the `Update` function to a log file at `dev/debug.log`.